4devs/SitemapBundle/README.md

 built using the [Symfony Standard Edition](https://github.com/symfony/symfony-standard) to allow developers of the bundle to reproduce the issue by simply cloning it and following some steps.

+---
+Created by [4devs](http://4devs.pro/) - Check out our [blog](http://4devs.io/) for more insight into this and other open-source projects we release.